 Wealth management platform Personal Capital analyzed the retirement savings of more than 2 million of its users to find the average balance for each generation.
-While Personal Capital doesn't define the generations, Pew Research Center specifies millennials as those born between 1981 and 1996, Gen X as those born from 1965 to 1980, and Baby Boomers as those born between 1946 and 1964.
-Gen Z include those born in 1997 or after.
+While Personal Capital doesn't define the generations, Pew Research Center specifies millennials as those born between 1981 and 1996, Gen X as those born from 1965 to 1980, and baby boomers as those born between 1946 and 1964.
+Gen Z includes those born in 1997 or after.

 The data focuses on the balances in traditional 401(k) and IRA accounts, excluding outliers like savings accounts and duplicate spousal accounts.

 Unsurprisingly, the older you are, the more time you've had to save and to see your investments grow.
 While Personal Capital says its national average for retirement savings is about $407,500, younger generations are often still years away from hitting that number.
 Here's how much money Americans in every age group have earmarked for their financial future.

 Average retirement balance: $166,430

 Average retirement balance: $1,029,840